FAQ on new VAT return available on Italian authorities’ website

 The obligation to submit Quarterly VAT returns was first introduced in 2017.
 Previously, an annual VAT return, annual Spesometro and monthly or quarterly VAT payments were due.
 In addition to new quarterly VAT returns, VAT payments on a monthly or quarterly basis still need to be made before the actual return is submitted.
 For the more information on the frequency of filing and payments check our Italian manual.

-All FAQ published by authorities can be accessed via the website of the Italian tax authorities.
+All FAQ on Italian VAT return changes published by authorities can be accessed via the website of the Italian tax authorities.